 Can I Unblock Netflix for Free?

-We know most students can’t afford a paid VPN, and we can understand the appeal of a free VPN for anyone, but you need to be careful with such services.
+We know most students can’t afford a paid VPN, let alone a Netflix subscription — though we do have a guide on how to watch Netflix for free.
+For that reason, we can understand the appeal of a free VPN for anyone, but you need to be careful with such services.
 We can’t tar every VPN with the same brush, but we can tell you that the majority of free VPNs are going to cause more harm than good.

 The primary purpose of a VPN is to protect you; accessing streaming services is a bonus to using one.
 The problem is that many of the free VPNs do the complete opposite.
 They can contain malware that’s waiting to infect your device.
 They can collect and sell your data to third parties.
 Plus, they might not include any protection and just feed off ad revenue.